bhowad-akash/bhowad-akash/README.md

 ## 👋 Hi, I’m Akash

-I’m a results-driven **Data Analyst** with an MSc in Data Science and Analytics from Cardiff University and a passion for transforming data into meaningful insights that drive business impact.
+I’m a results-driven **Data Enthusiast** with an MSc in Data Science and Analytics from Cardiff University and a passion for transforming data into meaningful insights that drive business impact.

 💡 **What I do:**
 - Analyse complex datasets using Python, R, and SQL to uncover trends and support strategic decisions